mental32/ep/README.md

 grew into a large, wild, not very well maintained code base.

 Ep is to the commands extension what django is to flask, just a batteries included approach to making discord bots.
-It's separated as a library and discord bot because I found some of the core logic usefull for some other projects.
+This repository is separated out as the library `/ep/` and simultainiously a discord bot `/default/`.

 ## Examples